redpesk-common/afb-test/docs/4_Tests_Examples.md

 _AFT.describe("testAssertVerbCbError",function() _AFT.assertVerbCbError('hello', 'pingfail', {},_callbackError) end)
 ```

-> **NOTE**: I suggest you to take this lua file example to make your own test
-> then read the following chapter if needed to write more complex tests.
+> **Suggestion**: take these lua files as example to make your own test, then read the following chapter if needed to write more complex tests.